Metropolitan-Council/vmt-mode-shift-study/README.md

 	conda activate vmtmodeenv

 If you have difficulties solving packages on macOS, try using the Mac-specific environment.
+You may also need to finesse the

 	conda env create --file mac-environment.yml
 	conda activate vmtmodeenv